Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/grid/how-it-works/html/how-it-works.md

 </div>
 ```

 The above example creates three equal-width columns on small, medium, large, and extra large devices using our predefined grid classes.
-Those columns are centered in the page with the parent `.vf-container`.
+The columns are centered on the page with the parent `.vf-container`.

-- Containers provide a means to center and horizontally pad your site's contents.
+- Containers provide a means to center and horizontally pad your site content.
 See [Containers](#different-containers) section on the bottom.
 - Rows are wrappers for columns.
 Each column has horizontal `padding` (called a gutter) for controlling the space between them.
 This `padding` is then counteracted on the rows with negative margins.
 This way, all the content in your columns is visually aligned down the left side.
 - In a grid layout, content must be placed within columns and only columns may be immediate children of rows.
 - Grid columns without a specified `width` will automatically layout as equal width columns.
 See the [auto-layout columns](#auto-layout-columns) section for more examples.